mosesvk/_myBlog/content/blog/review-drstrange-2.md

 ### Verdict
 Doctor Strange: in the Multiverse of Madness is a fun movie.
-When you ignore the disconnectivity of the plot
+When you ignore the disconnectivity of the plot and average character development, the movie takes you on a roller coaster ride.
+It's not a great movie, but it's not terrible either.
+Where exactly does it belong in the middle?
+I would say closer to good movie.